horrible-dong/QTClassification/README.md

 ## <span id="Installation">Installation</span>

-Our development environment is `python 3.7 & pytorch 1.11.0+cu113`.
+The development environment of this project is `python 3.7 & pytorch 1.11.0+cu113`.

 1. Create your conda environment if needed.